civican/legisinfo/43-2/bills/S-222/bill_text.md

 an expenditure made by the charity during the winding-up period on charitable activities, or

+> **Explanatory Note**:
+> Existing text of relevant portions of subsection 188(1.1):
+> *Existing Text*:
+> > A charity referred to in subsection (1) is liable to a tax, for its taxation year that is deemed to have ended, equal to the amount determined by the formula
+> > where
+> >
+> > is the total of all amounts (other than the amount of an expenditure in respect of which a deduction has been made in computing income for the winding-up period under paragraph (c) of the description of A), each of which is
+> >
+> > an expenditure made by the charity during the winding-up period on charitable activities carried on by it, or
+> >

 ### Section 4

   **(1)** Subparagraph 188.1(5)(b)(i) of the Act is replaced by the following: